 Abutment and Placement

 Most implants have three pieces: the implant that goes in your bone, the abutment (or connector) that holds the tooth, and the crown tooth that attaches to the abutment.
 The crown is shaped like a tooth and made to look like the others around it so that it is not obviously false.
 Abutments are made of different materials, most commonly titanium, but they can also be made of gold or zirconia.
 A special type of dental cement is used to keep the crown attached to the abutment.
 Well made dental implants have a very tight connection between the implant and the abutment.
 This is important for the long-term maintenance of your bone around the implant.

 Implants vs. Bridges

 Dental implants are the next best thing to your healthy, natural teeth.
 Strong and stable, a dental implant restores a lost tooth so that it looks, feels, fits and functions like a natural tooth when implanted by your dentist.
-An implant is an artificial tooth root made of titanium.
-The post is inserted into the jawbone and supports a natural-looking dental crown.
-The post must fuse with the jawbone so it is firmly anchored in position.
-Once this process is complete, an abutment is attached to the post.
-An "abutment" is the structure that supports the crown.
-The dental crown is then screwed or cemented to the abutment.
 While dental implants may need periodic adjustments, they can last a lifetime when properly placed and cared for over time.

 A bridge is a restoration for two or more missing teeth in a row.
-There are many forms of this type of restoration.
-Perhaps the strongest option for a multiple-tooth restoration, an implant-supported bridge provides many advantages over other options.
 Common restorations like fixed bridges or removable partials can cause the surrounding bone to weaken because they are dependent on adjacent teeth for support.
-Implant-supported bridges integrate with the natural bone, providing a much stronger and more natural restoration.
+However, implant-supported bridges integrate with the natural bone, providing a much stronger and more natural restoration.

 A dental crown is a restoration that replaces the top part of the tooth.
 A single tooth that needs to be completely replaced can be restored utilizing an implant-supported crown.
 The crown is typically made of porcelain, giving the restoration a natural look.
-It is supported by a titanium “root” and post, implanted into the jawbone.
-The implant cements the artificial tooth in place, ensuring a sturdy fit and keeping the tooth and surrounding teeth from shifting out of position.
-An implant-supported crown looks much like the natural shape, size and color of your teeth, giving you a beautiful smile that’s sure to last.Read more about Implant-Supported Crowns

 An implant-supported denture is a type of overdenture (a removable partial denture or a complete denture that covers and rests on one or more remaining natural teeth, the roots of natural teeth, and/or dental implants) that is supported by, and attached to, implants.
 A regular denture rests on the gums and is not supported by implants.

-Individual Upper Implants
+Individual Dental Implants

-A dental implant is a titanium post (like a tooth root) that is surgically positioned into the jawbone beneath the gum line to replace the tooth's root.
+A dental implant is a titanium post that is surgically positioned into the jawbone beneath the gum line to replace the tooth's root.
 It is then topped with a crown after healing to provide the appearance of a natural, healthy tooth.
 If you're considering implants, you must have healthy gums and a jaw bone that is strong enough to secure and support the post.